 Acrylic coatings have many advantages, including quick-drying and high gloss capability.
 They make great adhesion-promoting primers.
 Acrylics often require fewer ingredients and can increase the coated product’s corrosion resistance.

 Find the Coating You Need

-With so many different types of industrial coatings, you’re sure to find one that precisely meets your requirements.
-At Aexcel Corp., we build custom formulations to create an industrial coating that is tailored to your specific end use and application needs.
-For more information, contact us today.
+With so many different types of industrial coatings, Aexcel chemists can create one that precisely meets your OEM requirements.
+At Aexcel, we produce custom industrial coating formulations tailored to your specific substrate, end use and application needs.